Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Quantum Carnot refrigerator

 Here, $\eta_{\mathrm{COP}}^c\equiv T_c/(T_h-T_c)$ is just the classical Carnot limit of the COP.
-Namely, the optimal COP of the refrigerator at strong couplings can reach the Carnot limit if defining the COP from an inside view; see Fig. \ref{fig:refri_def} (a).
+Namely, the optimal COP of the refrigerator at strong couplings can reach the Carnot limit just as was the case for the weak coupling scenario if adopting the excess definition for the COP, thereby implying no strong coupling effect on the optimal performance.

-However, during the cold isothermal expansion stroke, one notes that the total amount of extracted heat out of the cold bath should be $Q_c$, though part of it does not necessarily induce an entropic change of the working substance at strong couplings.
-Considering the design capability of a refrigerator of being able to extract heat out of a cold bath, it is also reasonable to treat $Q_c$ as the gain.
-We dub this perspective an outside view as $Q_c$ is a quantity belonging to the outside layer according to our convention; See Fig. \ref{fig:refri_def} (b) for an illustration.
-This outside view leads to an {\it outside} COP definition
+Nevertheless, during the cold isothermal expansion stroke, one recognizes that the total amount of energy extracted out of the cold bath should be $Q_c$ instead of $Q_{\mathrm{ex},c}$ that induces a system entropic change.
+Recall that the design purpose of a quantum absorption refrigerator is to extract energy out of a cold bath, one should instead treat $Q_c$ as the gain of the refrigerator.
+Therefore, one can have an alternative COP definition